dropbox/zxcvbn/README.md

   # guesses per second, depending on number of cores and machines.
   # ballparking at 10B/sec.
   offline_fast_hashing_1e10_per_second

+  # for particularly exorbitant protection estimation and the
+  # interest of knowing how the password would stand up to
+  # a sustained attack from a particularly well-funded attacker
+  offline_fast_hashing_1e12_per_second
 }

 result.crack_times_display # same keys as result.crack_times_seconds,